GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

 # You don’t know where your interest lies, COI…

-# And now… COInnect the dots!
+# And now… COInnect the nodes!